Retro gaming controllers: prices, trade in values & places to sell

 Original Nintendo Entertainment System (NES) controllers are only worth around $1 to $10.
 The NES Advantage Joystick can sell for $10 to $15, though, and special NES controllers can be worth significantly more.
 A used Nintendo Power Glove can go for $75 with sensors (and $45 without) – or up to $100 if you still have the box.
 Happen to have a Nintendo R.O.B. still in the box?
-The robot can command up to $850.
+The robot can command up to $550.

-Used Super Nintendo controllers will only net around $4 to $10, but a brand-new Super Nintendo controller still in the box can sell for as much as $190.
-Used SNES Super Advantage Joysticks can go for over $200.
+Used Super Nintendo controllers will only net around $4 to $10, but a brand-new Super Nintendo controller still in the box can sell for as much as $225.
+Used SNES Super Advantage Joysticks can go for over $90.
 Super Nintendo Dual Turbo Wireless Remote Systems sell for between $15 and $40, while a used Super Nintendo Mouse can be worth up to $15.

 Though most Nintendo 64 controllers sell for around $10 to $15, some are quite valuable – particularly uniquely-colored and special edition N64 controllers.
 For example, a smoke gray N64 controller can be worth $35 or more.
 New, still-in-the-box atomic purple N64 controllers have sold for more than $200.
-Used, limited edition DK64 banana yellow Donkey Kong and N64 Power 100 gold controllers can fetch $150 to $200.
+Used, limited edition DK64 banana yellow Donkey Kong and N64 Power 100 gold controllers can fetch $150 to $200 (or more).
 Have a pair of N64 Pikachu Pokémon controllers?
 You could get more than $50 for the set.
 Limited edition N64 Millennium controllers have sold for as much as $625.

 Nintendo GameCube controllers can be worth anywhere between $9 and $25.
-GameCube WaveBird controllers sell for around $15 to $35, orange Club Nintendo Char Customized special edition WaveBird controllers can sell for more than $650.
+GameCube WaveBird controllers sell for around $15 to $35, orange Club Nintendo Char Customized special edition WaveBird controllers can sell for more than $500.

-PlayStation 1 and 2 DualShock controllers are worth between $2 and $10, but if you have a brand-new boxed PS1 original DualShock controller you could get up to $150.
+PlayStation 1 and 2 DualShock controllers are worth between $2 and $10, but if you have a brand-new boxed PS1 original DualShock controller you could get up to $60.
 Expect to get around $3 for a PS1 mouse and $10 for a PS2 Shadowblade arcade stick.
 Original PlayStation Specialized Joysticks can fetch more than $70.
 Some PS2 Guitar Hero guitars are worth hundreds; for example, the silver limited edition wired SG Guitar Hero controller has sold for more than $400.

 Hori controllers manufactured for retro gaming systems are popular collector’s items that can fetch $50 to $150 or more.
 These controllers were imported from Japan and feature the same buttons used on arcade games.